SmartGuyy/p13_oc_pods/README.md

 # Build dockerfiles and deploy K8s pods

 This repository include 2 Dockerfile that we build on a remote k8s masternode and create pods :
-- first one is Alpine image with a MySQL server installed
+- first one is oraclelinux image with a MySQL server installed
 - second one is Alpine image with php, php-mysqli and mysql-client packages installed

 # Before running pipeline